ajdillhoff/personal-site/content/notes/gpu_pattern_parallel_histogram.md

 }
 ```

 In the code above, the main difference is the second `for` loop.
 The index `i` is incremented by `blockDim.x * gridDim.x`.
 This ensures that the threads of each block access memory in a contiguous manner rather than each thread being contiguous.
-The differences are visualized in the figures above and below.
+The differences are visualized in the figures.

 ## Aggregation {#aggregation}